 Management of Frequent Attacks

 Though uncommon, frequent attacks may persist for many months or even a few years.
 This is common in women, with symptoms occurring monthly, 2 to 4 days before menstruation.
 Ovulatory suppression with a gonadotropin-releasing hormone analog is helpful.
 Oral contraceptives are avoided because of their association with acute attacks in some users.
 Prophylactic hemin infusions at intervals (weekly to monthly) provide reasonable control of symptoms.
-AIP patients with progressive neurological symptoms despite treatment as mentioned earlier should be evaluated for LT.
+AIP patients with progressive neurological symptoms despite treatment, as mentioned earlier, should be evaluated for LT.

 Given the non-specific presentations of acute hepatic porphyrias and their relatively low occurrence, patients may initially be suspected to have other, unrelated conditions.
 The major considerations in the differential diagnosis are other causes of abdominal pain; other causes of neuropathy, neuropsychiatric symptoms, or seizures; other causes of liver disease/abnormal liver function tests; and other porphyrias.
 Like acute hepatic porphyrias, these conditions can also present with nonspecific symptoms.
 For example, the polyneuropathy of acute porphyria may be misidentified as Guillain–Barre syndrome.
 The magnetic resonance imaging (MRI) findings can resemble those in posterior reversible encephalopathy syndrome (PRES), which points to the potentially substantial effects of acute porphyria on the central nervous system.
 In these situations, testing for porphyria is recommended.

-Due to the rarity and low penetrance of acute hepatic porphyrias, data are limited regarding the prognosis of individuals with the condition.
+Due to the rarity and low penetrance of acute hepatic porphyrias, data is limited regarding the prognosis of individuals with the condition.
 Mortality is increased in patients with severe clinical manifestations.
 However, individuals with mild clinical phenotypes may never be diagnosed, leading to an erroneous overestimation of mortality.
 Patients can have a good prognosis, especially if their disease remains latent, with prompt diagnosis and treatment of acute attacks.

 Furthermore, patients are at risk for developing hypertension, chronic renal failure, hepatocellular carcinoma, and iron deficiency anemia from menstrual blood loss (just as in women without porphyrias) or iron overload from frequent hemin therapy.
 Therefore, hypertension should be controlled, nephrotoxic medications should be avoided, patients over 50 years of age should have imaging of the liver performed for early detection of hepatocellular carcinoma, and serum ferritin levels should be monitored.